anc24sharma/anc24sharma/README.md

 - 👋 Hi, I’m Anchal sharma
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning java dsa

 <!---
 anc24sharma/anc24sharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.